 Evaluation

-Progress reports will be mailed home at the midpoint of the course.
-At the conclusion of the course, students will receive a mark of A, B, C, D or F on a final report that will be mailed home and to a student’s school, if other than Mount St. Joseph.
+Interim reports will be mailed home at the midpoint of the course.
+At the conclusion of the course, final reports will be mailed home.
+Students will receive a mark of A+, A, A-, B+, B, B-, C+, C, C-, D or F.